Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: Total Energy--Momentum Tensor

 \section{Total Energy--Momentum Tensor}

-A tensor is a very special mathematical object and a total energy--momentum tensor is subject to even more stringent conditions. {\it Any} four continuity equations can be combined using linear algebra to form a matrix differential equation.
+A tensor is a very special mathematical object and a total energy--momentum tensor is subject to even more stringent conditions. {\it Any} four continuity equations, or equations that have the outward appearance of being continuity equations, can be combined using linear algebra to form a matrix differential equation.
 Hence, the proliferation of matrices that have been purported to be the energy--momentum tensor for a system containing an electromagnetic pulse and a linear medium.
 In this section, we construct the unique total energy--momentum tensor and the tensor continuity equation for a stationary simple linear medium using the conservation, symmetry, trace, and divergence conditions that must be satisfied.

 For an unimpeded (force-free) flow, conservation of the components of the total four-momentum $(U,{\bf G})$ \cite{BILL}